ALA UPBMS Frequently Asked Questions

 Legal support operations are all administrative and operational activities that facilitate or support the delivery of legal services, advice, and/or counsel in a direct or indirect manner.

-Yes, but all attorneys and other legal professionals perform a variety of support functions as well.
+Primarily, yes, however attorneys and other legal professionals perform a variety of support functions as well.
 Personnel management, business development, and education and training activities are a few common examples.

 Is the ALA UPBMS intended just for law firms?